inge4pres/blog/inge.4pr.es/content/post/micro-committing-with-git.md

 # Rebase 01ff245..91dc03e onto 01ff245 (7 commands)
 ```

-With the considerations done earlier, in the editor I will change the history like so:
+With the considerations done earlier, I will change the history like so:

 ```git
 pick 1ef9ec1 Resume: update page